UK police warn about rare goat-antelope escaped from zoo

 - Coddling parents of Chinese college students stay close by in ‘tents of love’

-Spokesman Phil Knowling says the zoo’s main concern is bringing the animal bask safely.
+Spokesman Phil Knowling says the zoo’s main concern was bringing the animal back to safety.
 He said police are using a police drone with thermal imaging technology to try and located the animal.

+“She’s probably very stressed, being away from the herd, and we just want to get her back safely as quickly as we can,” he said.

+Knowling said the zoo is near a conservation woodland, a good place for a frightened animal to be “hunkered down” because there is no easy public access.

 The West Caucasian tur is on the International Union for the Conservation of Nature endangered species list.